How to use the CHOOSEROWS function

 37, 63, 45}

-The CHOOSEROWS function lets you use an array in the arguments, the image above shows an array in the first argument.
+The CHOOSEROWS function lets you use an array in the arguments, the image above shows an array in the second argument {1;4}.
+An array begins with a curly bracket { and ends with a curly bracket }.
+These characters tell Excel that this is an array.

 Dynamic array formula in cell B9: